orbit-photos/orbit/README.md

 ```

 Packages that must be installed on the helper computers include:
-* v4l-utils (for debugging, it might even be necessary)
+* v4l-utils (maybe just for debugging, but it might even be necessary)
 * libv4l-dev (probably)
 * other stuff I'm sure